 The MTAP online application for Spring 2019 is now closed.

-To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s seven partner community colleges.
+To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s eight partner community colleges.
 This program is geared towards students who intend to complete 30 credits or an associate’s degree at a participating community college, then transfer to the University of Maryland to complete a bachelor’s degree.

 Incoming freshmen who have been admitted to UMD for the spring semester are not eligible to apply to MTAP.
 For more information about ineligible applicants, please review the Maryland Transfer Advantage Program FAQs.

 Students may apply from the time they are admitted to a participating community college until the MTAP deadline prior to their last semester.

 If you are interested in becoming a member of MTAP, you must submit our online application by the appropriate deadline.
 Once your application is submitted, your community college will be informed and will submit your academic transcript or enrollment verification form.
 After these items are received, your MTAP application will be complete and the Office of Undergraduate Admissions will review your application.

 Students are notified via email of their MTAP admission decision 4-6 weeks after the application deadline, contingent upon the enrollment verification by the community college.
 These notifications will be sent to the email provided in the application.

 |MTAP application deadline *||Plan to transfer to UMD in:|